Best Internet Speed for Online Gaming 2026

 HighSpeedOptions prides itself on providing honest, quality content.
 While we may be compensated when you make a purchase through links on our site, all opinions are our own.
 Here's how we make money.

-While minimum speed requirements for online gaming are relatively low, there are many things that can diminish the speed of your internet connection.
-Consider the following to help determine the ideal speed for your needs:
+While the minimum speed requirements for online gaming are relatively low, several factors can reduce the speed of your internet connection.
+Consider the following to help determine the ideal speed for your gaming needs:

 Shared Internet Connection

 Are there other people and multiple devices that connect to the internet in your house?
 More connections cause network congestion, which slows down your overall speed.
-Our suggestion is to figure 25 Mbps per person in a multiuser, multi-device household.
-To find an internet plan tailored to your lifestyle, it’s crucial to test your internet speed requirements.
+As a rule of thumb, budget ~25 Mbps per person in a multi-user household—more if others are streaming 4K or video conferencing.
+To find an internet plan tailored to your lifestyle, it helps to take this quick quiz to determine your internet speed requirements.

 Gaming Video Resolution